N-Kishore-Kumar/Quality-analysis-and-classification-of-Rice-grains/README.md

-# Quality-Analysis-and-Classification-of-Rice-Grains
-This project helps to classify the Rice grains and also checks the Quality of Rice grains.
+This project helps to classify the Rice grains and also checks the Quality of Rice grains based on conditions we specified.